toniton/ml-crypto-trading/README.md

 ### Backtesting

-The application allows a backtesting service to be register providers and strategies at runtime using a specific port.
+The application allows a backtesting service to be register providers and strategies at runtime.
+It supports **multi-asset** simulation where each asset runs on an independent, concurrent clock.
+This allows for realistic simulation of multiple markets simultaneously.

 ## Architecture